rh-ssa-demos/agentic-ai-enabled-ran/README.md

 Modern mobile networks generate vast volumes of telemetry data, but interpreting and acting on this data quickly and accurately remains a challenge for network engineers.
 This project showcase how OpenShift AI can transforms RAN operations by:

 - Anticipating problems before they impact users through anomaly detection.
+  * Fast Response Times, contextual remediation suggesttions reduce mean time to resolution (MTTR).
-- Automatic root cause analysis and resolutions steps using LLM enhanced via RAG with specific domain documentation
+- Automatic root cause analysis and resolutions steps using LLM enhanced via RAG with specific domain documentation.
-- Empowering engineers with natural language explanations and actionable recommendations for optimizing upgrade and maintenance schedules
--
-This project brings automation and intelligenge enabling:

-- Faster Response Times: Near real-time anomaly detction and contextual remediation suggestions reduce mean time to resolution (MTTR).
-- Explainability: GenAI generates human-like descriptions of network issues, helping less experienced engineers quickly grasp complex problems.
+  * Explainability: GenAI generates human-like descriptions of network issues, helping less experienced engineers quickly grasp complex problems.
-- Operational Agility: Recommendations include not only diagnosis but also a prescriptive action such as what configuration to change and what command to run.
+  * Empowering engineers with natural language explanations and actionable recommendations for optimizing upgrade and maintenance schedules.

 ## Key Features

 Predictive AI